 We are proud to hold an evening of inspirational TED talks once a month, in Thames.

-We're on at the Civic Centre Conference room on Mary St, from 5-7pm, on the last
+We've finished for 2019, but will start again on Sunday the 23rd of February at the Civic Centre Conference room on Mary St, from 5-7pm.

 In September we had the theme: Activism.
 First up was Chinaly Chanvong on "Activism and the power of one percent" followed by Michael Tubbs on "The power of being a good neighbour".
 After the break Cassie Jaye let us "Meet the enemy: a feminist comes to terms with the Men's rights movement".
 Finally, sarah Corbett on why "Activism needs introverts".

 July TEDs were all about Trees and Forests, beginning with Kinari Webb's "Saving trees saving lives".
 Following that we had Rex Mann explain "An American tragedy, how a mass extinction can help save our forests".
 Following the break there was Shubhendu Sharma on "How to grow a tiny forest anywhere" before the final talk by Alan Watson-Featherston "Restoring the ancient Caledonian forest".

 We used the June TEDs to have a good hard look at Plastic and a plastic free life, starting with Molly Steer's "Straw no more" campaign, before a technology leap in Jeff Kirschner's "This app makes it fun to pick up litter".
 Keith Tharp then talked about "Reducing single-use plastic at the local level".
 After the break we learnt about "Nanocellulose; it's a wrap!" from Vegar Ottesen.
 Finally, the secrets of "How to live a plastic free life" from Alexis McGivern.